 If you’re on a Government benefit, you may be able to access the Training Incentive Allowance - this allowance can help cover some of the costs of studying, and doesn’t have to be paid back.

-From the 1 July 2021, the TIA will be available for all courses at levels 1-7 (which includes certificates, diploma, and degree-level study) of the New Zealand Qualifications Framework.
-You can apply from 1 July.
+The TIA is be available for all courses at levels 1-7 (which includes certificates, diploma, and degree-level study) of the New Zealand Qualifications Framework.

 The allowance is available to people who are on:

 - Supported Living Payment-carer